Menu

 Specifications: Down to the Nitty-Gritty

-Let's get into the brass tacks here.
-When we talk about the .40-70, we're actually looking at two main variations: the .40-70 Sharps Straight and the .40-70 Sharps Bottleneck.
-Each has its own set of measurements and performance criteria.
+Let’s get into the brass tacks here.
+When we talk about the .40-70, we’re actually looking at one of the most confused names in black-powder shooting.
+At least half a dozen unrelated cartridges wore it, including the Sharps Straight, the Sharps Necked (bottleneck), the Ballard, the bottleneck Winchester (WCF), the Peabody “What Cheer,” and the Maynard, and they are not interchangeable.
+The two you are most likely to meet, and the focus here, are the Sharps variations: the .40-70 Sharps Straight and the .40-70 Sharps Necked.
+Each has its own measurements and performance criteria.

 .40-70 Sharps Straight